vysakhchandran/upfeatqanda/cloud-computing/answers.md

    configure.
 If we are deploying this on a cloud.
 I would take advantage of the eco system.
 Which means i would be able to seamlessly setup CI automations. right form the code repository, i'll be adapting cloud native tools.
 Like in aws codecommit for code repo,codebuild for build and testing, codedeployment for automated deployments, also use the container registry and secret management tools.
 Specifically for this workload, i would make use of EKS on fargate ( no tension )

-However if we want to enjoy most of this benefits on prem, i would probably think of setting up an Openshift and deploy the laravel/or any apps on top of it.
+However if we want to enjoy most of this benefits on prem, i would probably think of setting up Openshift and deploy the laravel/or any apps on top of it.